omahs/frontend-v2-1/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/balancer-labs/frontend-v2/tree/UI-769-one-click-deploy-to-digital-ocean)

+### E2e Testing

+E2e tests are pulled from another repo to run them in the pipeline: [frontend-e2e](https://github.com/balancer-labs/frontend-e2e)

 ## Design System

 The app is using [Tailwind](https://tailwindcss.com/) to configure base styles.
 In development these styles can be viewed by running: